MicahElliott/flowrist/README.md

 familiar from Qwerty.

 **Indexes are overloaded**.
-Yes `tpmvd` together result in 1.5% and 0.5% in D/SFBs, but in practice almost all of their patterns work very well with _index-middle_ dances.
+Yes `tpmvd` together result in 1.5% and 0.5% in D/SFBs, but in practice almost all of their patterns work very well with some practice on their _index-middle_ dances.

 **Shortcuts left the left (non-mouse) hand**.
 Yeah, but there was no way `a` could stay on left. `w` is the other unfortunate victim.
-I use triple-click more often now instead of `Ctrl-a`.
+Outside of Emacs, I use triple-click more often now instead of `Ctrl-a`.
 And I QMK-mapped `jr` combo to be `Ctrl-w`.
 And `bf` to be `Ctrl-Tab`.
-On the bright side, you now have `l` on the left.
+On the bright side, you now have `Ctrl-l` on the left.

 ## What's really wrong with Colemak?